Julius-Gu/mogan/docs/guide/Mogan_versus_TeXmacs.md

-# Mogan v.s.
-GNU TeXmacs
+# Mogan vs. GNU TeXmacs
 ## Product Positioning
 Mogan is a libre STEM suite, consists of Mogan Research, Mogan Code and Mogan Beamer.
 Mogan Research is one of the distribution of GNU TeXmacs, both of them are libre scientific editing platform.